Complete GST Registration Via Authentication of Aadhaar for a New User

 1. What happens if someone chooses Aadhaar authentication but usually fails to complete the process?

-If a person uses the other authentication process but fails to complete it, they would generally get 21 working days where they can use the form REG3 to provide notice, even after the application submission date.
+If a person uses the other authentication process but fails to complete it, they generally get 21 working days.
+During this time, they can use form REG3 to provide notice, even after the application submission date.

 1. Are there any alternatives for users who prefer not to opt for authentication during the registration of goods and service tax?

-Yes, there is usually an alternative option available for the user who does not undergo Aadhaar authentication during the GST registration.
+Yes, there is usually an alternative option available for the user.
+This option is for those who do not undergo Aadhaar authentication during the GST registration.

 author avatar